slivertv/thetatv-app-docs/README.md

 # Introduction
-Creating applications that integrate with SLIVER.tv involves a few steps:
+Creating oAuth applications that integrate with SLIVER.tv involves a few steps:
 1. Creating a user on SLIVER.tv to be your developer account
 2. Registering your application with a SLIVER.tv staff member
 3. Authenticating your users to make API calls on their behalf